General

 Are L'Taken participants required to advocate the positions of the Reform Movement?

-During our lobby preparation process, we always offer to schedule visits for students in their home states with Members of Congress if they are unable to lobby on an issue that they are particularly passionate about.
+We always offer to schedule visits for students in their home states with Members of Congress if they are unable to lobby on an issue that they are particularly passionate about.
 We strongly encourage all participants to take seriously the right and opportunity they have to make their voices heard, regardless of their views on the issues that we present.

 Information for First-Time Groups

 New groups and congregations join us each year.
 Let us help you make this a reality for your delegation!
-First time groups and groups that have not attended L’Taken in the past four years receive a L’Taken scholarship.
+First time groups that have not attended L’Taken in the past four years receive a L’Taken scholarship.
 We also have a variety of resources available to support groups in their first year of L’Taken.

 Additional questions?
 Email us!